This R Data Import Tutorial Is Everything You Need

 Read CSV Files into R

-If you have a file that separates the values with a
+If your separates the values with a

-;, you usually are dealing with a
+;, you usually are working with a

 Col1,Col2,Col3 1,2,3 4,5,6 7,8,9 a,b,c

 Make sure that you have saved the file as a regular csv file without a Byte Order Mark (BOM).
-If you have done this, you’ll see weird characters appearing at the start of your imported data if you don’t add the extra argument
+If you have done this, you’ll see weird characters appearing at the beginning of your imported data if you don’t add the extra argument

 fileEncoding = "UTF-8-BOM" to your importing function!